jonnynotbravo/Physics/Phase_2.md

 6. Motion is relative to your reference frame

 ---
-# 🔹 Topic 2: Newton's Laws of Motion
+# Newton's Laws of Motion

 Newton's three laws explain **why** objects move (or don't move) the way they do.